How to Uninstall Default Apps on Mac

 BuhoCleaner is a professional Mac cleaner program.
 You can use it to free up space on your Mac and make your Mac run faster.

 BuhoCleaner lets you completely uninstall apps on your Mac with one click.
-You can also use it to flash scan your Mac to remove junk data, find and delete large files or duplicate files, manage startup items on your Mac, analyze disk space usage, monitor Mac system resource usage, and more.
+Additionally, you can use it to clean and optimize your Mac, such as removing junk files, finding and deleting large files or duplicate files, managing startup items, analyzing disk space usage, monitoring Mac system resource usage, and more.
+Click the button below to give it a try yourself.

 DownloadFor macOS 10.10 and above